ChristophReich1996/Yeast-in-Microstructures-Dataset/README.md

-**Note that there are also additional unlabeled data available from the same domain.** In the paper [Multi-StyleGAN: Towards Image-Based Simulation of Time-Lapse Live-Cell](https://christophreich1996.github.io/multi_stylegan/) we proposed an unlabeled dataset of ~9k images (sequences) of yeast cell in microstructures. **The dataset is available at [TUdatalib](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2880).** Please cite the following paper if you are using the unlabeled images in your research:
+**Note that there are also additional unlabeled data available from the same domain.** In the paper [Multi-StyleGAN: Towards Image-Based Simulation of Time-Lapse Live-Cell](https://christophreich1996.github.io/multi_stylegan/) we proposed an unlabeled dataset of ~9k images (sequences) of yeast cells in microstructures. **The dataset is available at [TUdatalib](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2880).** Please cite the following paper if you are using the unlabeled images in your research: